My Quiet Kitchen

 Is Korean bbq sauce gluten-free?

-Traditional soy sauce is not gluten-free, so you'll want to replace it with a certified gluten-free tamari.
-All of the other ingredients are naturally gluten-free.
+Traditional soy sauce is not gluten-free, and gochujang paste typically contains barley malt.
+So you'll want to replace these with certified gluten-free tamari and another type of spicy sauce, such as sriracha.
+All of the other ingredients in this recipe are naturally gluten-free.

-Both sriracha and red pepper flakes give the sauce a mild-to-medium spiciness.
-For a milder sauce start with less red pepper flakes, then taste and adjust.
+Both gochujang (or sriracha) and red pepper flakes give the sauce a mild-to-medium spiciness.
+For a milder sauce start with less, then taste and adjust.

 How long does it keep?